 - Website Acceleration, caching and CDN.
 Yes, it will make your site faster

-The Firewall & CDN service only allow connections on ports 80 and 443.
+The CDN & WAF service only allow connections on ports 80 and 443.
 Some services, such as the Plesk admin panel or cPanel, are commonly accessed via a different port.
 To access those services, you can use your Access Domain, or navigate directly to the IP of that service.

-1. To enable your Media Temple Security Firewall and CDN, log into your Media Temple AC and click on Security Dashboard.
-Any domains that do not have an active firewall will have it listed under Next Steps.
+1. To enable your (mt) Security CDN & WAF, log into your Media Temple account and click on Security Dashboard.
+Any domains that do not have an active firewall will have a message indiciating the firewall status.

 2. Click on the Firewall tab at the top of the screen.
-Domains with improperly configured or disabled firewalls are shown in orange.
-Click on the domain that you'd like to use.
+Navigate to the desired domain and click Settings.

 3. Click on Firewall Status and then click Enabled.
 Save the new configuration.